 Abstinence from Alcohol Has Its Perks

-Benefits of the sober curious lifestyle don’t just extend to those who are binge drinking, which the National Institute of Health defines as having 4 (for women) or 5 (for a man) drinks in a two hour period.
+The benefits of the sober curious lifestyle don’t just extend to those who are binge drinking, which the National Institute of Health defines as having 4 (for women) or 5 (for a man) drinks in a two-hour period.
 The Center for Disease Control has also found that binge drinking is often the cause of partner violence, car crashes, suicide, and chronic disease.
 These are good reasons to pause when you’re a stressed-out parent!

 Many people have decided to focus on the sober curious movement as an act of self-care and well-being.
 For instance, Dry January and going for an alcohol-free mocktail have been trending since Warrington wrote her book.
 As a result, many people and parents are now waking up to a healthier way of life.
 Americans who have taken part in the sober curious movement have reported feeling more present, increased creativity, and weight loss.